bbauska/W3Cx-3of5/README.md

    alt="On/off funny picture." />
 </p>

-If applied to the <form> element, all input fields attached to the form (inside or linked to it using the form attribute), will have auto-completion set by default to the value of the autocomplete attribute of the form.
+If applied to the &lt;form&gt; element, all input fields attached to the form (inside or linked to it using the form attribute), will have auto-completion set by default to the value of the autocomplete attribute of the form.

 This default behavior can be overridden by setting it individually to any input field inside.
 In other words: it is possible to have autocomplete "on" for the form, and "off" for specific input fields, or vice-versa.